YueWangMathbio/QWENDY/README.md

 test_hESC.py: used to compare different methods on hESC data

+test_mESC.py: used to compare different methods on mESC data

+test_hESC_100_qwendy.py: used to test QWENDY on the 100-gene hESC data set

 evaluation.py: compare the inferred GRN with the ground truth GRN and calculate AUROC and AUPRC

 _____________________